 One Head for Many Hats: Dual Monarchies and Personal Unions

 When looking at medieval history it is easy to become confused with who ruled where, and when.
 This is because of the way feudal laws controlled the people and land.
-Feudal laws are confusing, and often do not fully represent the situations that occurred in the medieval world.
+The feudal systems are confusing, and often do not fully represent the situations that occurred in the medieval world.
 Historians have tried to help people understand the medieval period by simplifying the feudal system, but this actually makes it more confusing for people trying to transition from casual knowledge to lay or scholarly knowledge of the medieval world.

 Feudalism is taught as being the act of receiving land in exchange for military service.
 A knight or noble receives land from a king who is the land owner, and agrees to fight for the king in return.
 This is essentially how feudalism works, but it is mostly theoretical.
 There were only a few kingdoms in which feudalism actually existed on a large scale, and it only existed for brief moments.
 Strong kings were able to control their land in person, while weak kings were unable to actually receive their nobles service.